Edward Despard: Epilogue

 Catherine Despard's final service to her husband was to insist on his hereditary right to be buried in St Faith's in the City of London, an old graveyard that had been subsumed within the walls of St Paul's Cathedral, a campaign she won despite protests to the government from the Lord Mayor of London.
 On the day of the funeral (held 1 March to allow their son James, who was serving in the French army, to return from Paris), people lined the street from their last residence in Lambeth, across Blackfriars Bridge, towards St Paul's, at which point they dispersed in silence.

 After his death, there was a report of Catherine Despard being taken under the "protection" of Lady Nelson.
 The MP Sir Francis Burdett, who with Horne Tooke had assisted in the defence, helped arrange a pension.
 She spent some time in Ireland, a guest of Valentine Lawless, 2nd Baron Cloncurry who had been detained with Despard in 1798.
 Catherine Despard died in Somers Town, London, in 1815.

 Their son James returned to Britain after the Napoleonic Wars.
 The final trace of him in the family records is an episode recounted by General John Despard, Edward's older brother, who was leaving a London theatre when he heard a carriage driver calling the family name.
 He made his way towards the carriage he assumed was his, "and there appeared a flashy Creole and a flashy young lady on his arm, and they both stepped into it".

 In popular culture

 Madame Tussauds famous waxworks in London showcased an effigy of Edward Despard, using him as one of the first British criminals to be featured in her ‘Adjoining Room’, now known as the Chamber of Horrors.

-Despard appears as a character in the fifth series of the popular British television drama Poldark, played by Vincent Regan.
-The screenplay is based on the historical novels of Winston Graham.
+Despard appears as a character in the fifth series of the popular British television drama Poldark (2015-2019), played by Vincent Regan.
+The screenplay is based on the Poldark series of 12 historical novels, published between 1947 and 2002, by Winston Graham.